 NaTakallam pairs displaced persons with learners around the world for language practice over Skype, offering award-winning, high-quality language learning programs delivered by refugees, for all levels of Arabic, Armenia, English, French, Kurdish, Persian, Spanish, Russian and Ukrainian, as well as professional translation services to individuals and organisations worldwide and cultural exchange programmes.

 The platform offers affordable, flexible, tailored language practice with native speakers for language learners while also providing a valuable income source to displaced people in Lebanon, Argentina, Turkey, Yemen, Iraq, Burundi, Egypt, France, Brazil, Italy and Germany, and more.

-Lebanon has become home to about 1.2 million Syrian refugees and it’s estimated that almost all of those working in the country do so for low wages and in exploitative conditions.
-Taking advantage of the growing demand for Ammiyyah Arabic classes, NaTakallam is a way for refugees to support themselves and their families.
+Lebanon has become home to about 1.5 million Syrian refugees and it’s estimated that almost all of those working in the country do so for low wages and in exploitative conditions.
+At NaTakallam, language is life-saving.
+It is a way for refugees to support themselves and their families.

 Set up in July 2015, there were initially just six teachers for around 25 students.
-Within a month 280 new students signed up, and more teachers are in the process of being trained.
 Quickly garnering recognition for its work, this small operation is taking its place in a community of voices thinking differently about how to support refugees.